Effective Date: October 11, 2021.

 - Prevent and address fraud, breach of policies or terms, and threats or harm;

-- Monitor and analyse trends, usage, and activities;
+- Monitor and analyze trends, usage, and activities;

 - Conduct research, including focus groups and surveys;

-- Improve our Service or other NRCCUA websites, applications, marketing efforts, products and services; and
+- Improve our Service or other Encoura websites, applications, marketing efforts, products and services; and

 - Send you advertisements and communicate with you regarding our and third-party products, services, offers, promotions, rewards and events we think you may be interested in (for information about how to manage these communications, see “Your Choices” below).